How to Install qBittorrent on Ubuntu (26.04, 24.04, 22.04)

 The --system flag creates a locked-down user that cannot log in interactively, which keeps the torrent service separate from your daily desktop profile.
 The explicit --home /var/lib/qbittorrent argument is important: without it, adduser defaults to /nonexistent for system accounts, and the qbittorrent-nox service will fail because it has nowhere to store its configuration.
 Skip this step entirely if you plan to run the service as your regular username.

-Enable the Packaged Systemd Service
+Enable the qBittorrent-nox Systemd Service on Ubuntu

 sudo systemctl enable --now qbittorrent-nox@$(whoami)